ibm-cloud-docs/vmwaresolutions/services/veeam_ordering.md

 {: #veeam_ordering}

 You can include the Veeam® service with a new VMware vCenter Server® instance or add the service to your existing instance.

+Veeam Backup and Replication 12 is available for deployment on new instances.

+If you have Veeam 9.5u4b, you can continue to use it.
+However, you cannot install Veeam 9.5u4b on a new or existing instance.
+{: restriction}

+## Considerations when you install Veeam
+{: #veeamvm_overview-install}

+Before you install Veeam on an instance, review the [tasks that you can complete with Veeam](/docs/vmwaresolutions?topic=vmwaresolutions-managingveeam#managingveeam-fivetasks_v10).

+For more information about Veeam® license installation and deletion, see [Considerations for installing and deleting Veeam licenses](/docs/vmwaresolutions?topic=vmwaresolutions-managingveeam#managingveeam-install-delete-consid).

+## Considerations for a Linux hardened repository
+{: #managingveeam-linux-repository}

+When you install Veeam, you can optionally install a Linux® hardened repository.
+For more information, see [Linux hardened repository for immutable storage](/docs/vmwaresolutions?topic=vmwaresolutions-veeamvm_overview#veeamvm_overview-specs-linux-storage).

+As part of the automation, a setting is created to prevent the `root` user from being accessed by using SSH.
+This is done due to security considerations and best practices.
+You can access the Linux hardened repository through the IPMI (Intelligent Platform Management Interface) on the {{site.data.keyword.cloud_notm}} console.

 ## Ordering Veeam for a new instance
 {: #veeam_ordering-new}